 - Normalizing motility.
 The result?
 More regular, less painful bowel movements.

 - Reducing abdominal pain.
 Probiotics have a positive, helpful effect on nerve receptors found in the intestinal lining.

-Once you start looking into probiotic strains, you’ll soon find that there are a whole lot of them!
-And each of these probiotics strains vary in their effects on different health conditions with some being great for oral health, some being ideal for candida overgrowth and some uniquely beneficial for IBS.
+Once you start looking into probiotic strains and probiotic supplementation, you’ll soon find that there are a whole lot of them!
+And each of these probiotics strains vary in their effects on different health conditions, with some being great for oral health, some being ideal for candida overgrowth, and some uniquely beneficial for IBS.

-Obviously, you want to choose the best types of probiotic strains for your particular needs.
-So which probiotics strains are best for IBS?
+You want to choose the best types of probiotic strains for your particular needs.
+So, which probiotics strains are best for IBS?
 Here’s a roundup of bacteria to look for when choosing the most effective probiotics for IBS.

 Bifidobacterium infantis 35624

-The bifidobacteria species in general have a very beneficial effect for people who suffer from IBS but this particular strain of B. infantis is well-researched specifically for IBS, and it has consistently shown itself to be particularly helpful in the treatment of IBS symptoms, most notably reducing bloating and gas and increasingly regularity.
+The bifidobacteria species, in general, have a very beneficial effect on people who suffer from IBS.
+Still, this particular strain of B. infantis is well-researched specifically for IBS.
+It has consistently shown itself to be particularly helpful in treating IBS symptoms, most notably reducing bloating and gas and increasing regularity.